omni-compiler/omni-compiler/docs/INSTALL.md

  If you want to use OpenACC compiler
     $ ./configure --enable-openacc --with-cuda=[CUDA INSTALLATION PATH]

+    If you want to compile for Kepler or newer GPU, you should specify '--with-gpu-cflags="-arch=sm_XX -O3"' (XX is compute capability version of the GPU).

 ### On the K computer or FX10
     $ ./configure --target=Kcomputer-linux-gnu --prefix=[INSTALLATION PATH]